Lumi669/reactFullGuide/README.md

 # now rerun `npm start` to start development server

 Note: should keep the development server run as long as I am developing the codes

+# the ./react-complete-guide is a project about 'expense tracker'